Back to Blog

 Try explaining your full range of services, your pricing, your service areas, your process, and your credentials on a Facebook page.
 It does not work.
 You are limited to a small "About" section, a timeline of posts that scroll endlessly, and a handful of tabs that most people never click.

 A website gives you dedicated pages for each service, a portfolio of your best work, customer testimonials, FAQ sections, and clear calls to action.
 It tells your story the way you want it told.
+If you are unsure what a real website should include, our breakdown of the 5 website mistakes that cost local businesses customers is a good starting point.

 5. Your Competitors Have Websites